 The parties to the UNFCCC met in Paris in November and December 2015 in order to negotiate an international climate change agreement to succeed the second commitment period of the Kyoto Protocol from 2020.
 This resulted in the adoption of the Paris Agreement, a separate instrument under the UNFCCC.
 The Paris Agreement entered into force on 4 November 2016.
-The Paris Agreement and related decisions of the parties to the UNFCCC cover a range of climate related issues including efforts to aim to limit the global average temperature increase to 1.5°C above preindustrial levels and the creation of a clear roadmap on increasing climate finance to US\$100 billion annually by 2020.
+The Paris Agreement and related decisions of the parties to the UNFCCC cover a range of climate related issues including efforts to aim to limit the global average temperature increase to 1.5°C above pre-industrial levels and the creation of a clear roadmap on increasing climate finance to US\$100 billion annually by 2020.
 The EU ratified the Paris Agreement as a bloc in October 2016, and has submitted an ambitious nationally determined contribution of reducing GHG emissions by at least 40 per cent. by 2030 compared to 1990.
 The Paris Agreement binds parties to prepare and maintain such "nationally determined contributions" to reduce national emissions over time, therefore increasing ambition.
 The UK has also separately ratified the Paris Agreement.
-In November 2019 the US began the process of withdrawing from the Paris Agreement by notifying the UN of its intention to leave.
+In November 2020 the US withdrew from the Paris Agreement, however upon the election of President Biden the decision was reversed and the US re-joined the agreement in February 2021, pledging to cut carbon emissions in half compared to 2005 levels.
 China has reaffirmed its commitment to the Paris Agreement.